jdx/mise/README.md

   -g, --global
           Use the global config file (~/.config/rtx/config.toml) instead of the local one

+  -e, --env <ENV>
+          [experimental] Modify an environment-specific config file like .rtx.<env>.toml

   -p, --path <PATH>
-          Specify a path to a config file or directory
+          Specify a path to a config file or directory If a directory is specified, it will look for .rtx.toml (default) or .tool-versions

 Examples:
   # set the current version of node to 20.x in .rtx.toml of current directory